Puerto Banús

 Puerto José Banús, more commonly known simply as Puerto Banús, is a marina located in the area of Nueva Andalucía, to the southwest of Marbella, Spain on the Costa del Sol.
-It was built in May 1970 by José Banús, a local property developer, as a luxury marina and shopping complex.
+It was built in May 1970 by José Banús (1906-1984), a local property developer, as a luxury marina and shopping complex.
 It has since become one of the largest entertainment centres in the Costa del Sol, with 5 million annual visitors, and is popular with international celebrities.
 Developed around a coastal village in the Mediterranean architectural style, Puerto Banús contains high-end shopping malls, restaurants and bars around the marina.

 History

-The architect Noldi Schreck, who participated in the design and construction of Beverly Hills, was visited in 1966 by Prince Alfonso de Hohenlohe to ask him to work on the Hotel Marbella Club.
-Schreck's first job was to meet José Banús (a close friend of Francisco Franco), and convince him that Puerto Banús was not a suitable place to build huge skyscrapers that would house thousands of wealthy families.
-He proposed a sophisticated Andalusian village and marina, the first port made by a single architect.
-José Banús became the largest developer of residential tourism complexes on the Costa del Sol.
-The port took his name and he became famous with the epithet "the regime’s builder."
+The architect Noldi Schreck, who had previously contributed to the design and construction of Beverly Hills, was visited in 1966 by Prince Alfonso de Hohenlohe, who asked him to work on the Hotel Marbella Club.
+Schreck’s first assignment was to meet José Banús—a close associate of Francisco Franco—and convince him that Puerto Banús should not be developed with towering skyscrapers meant to accommodate thousands of wealthy families.

+Instead, Schreck, together with young Mexican-Spanish architect Marcos Sainz, proposed a design inspired by a traditional Andalusian village with a luxurious marina.
+Their vision led to the creation of the first port designed entirely by a single architectural team.
+José Banús adopted the plan, and the port was eventually named after him.
+He would go on to become the largest developer of residential tourism complexes on the Costa del Sol, gaining notoriety as “the regime’s builder.”"

 The lavish opening of the complex in May 1970 was attended by, amongst others, the Aga Khan, film director Roman Polanski, Playboy founder Hugh Hefner, Dr. Christiaan Barnard (pioneer of the heart transplant), and Prince Rainier and Princess Grace of Monaco.
 A young Julio Iglesias was hired to sing for the guests for the sum of 125,000 pesetas.
 Three hundred waiters from Seville served 22 kilos of beluga caviar to 1700 guests.

 In 2011, it was reported that one of the largest-scale developments in Marbella's history was to take place with a 400 million euro investment into La Bajadilla, east of Marbella, by Qatari Sheikh Abdullah bin Nasser bin Khalifa Al Thani which included a 200 m quay for cruise liners, a five-star hotel on the marina, as well as bars, restaurants, shops and supermarkets to compete with Puerto Banús.